 Nikon understands that video is rapidly replacing static photography.
 They also understand that other manufacturers have made great strides in the direction of hybrid cameras.
 The Nikon Z9 specifications are impressive and clearly indicate that the camera should be a top-class hybrid model.

 But there is one caveat:

-It’ll be come a top model for videos after the firmware update, which is in 2022.
+It’ll be come a top model for videos after the firmware update, which was in 2022.
 It is after this update that Nikon Z9 will be able to record 8K @ 60fps to the memory card in its own N-Raw format, which will be twice as efficient in volume as ProRes RAW.

 At the time of this writing, the Nikon Z9 supports 8K video recording with H.265 compression at 25/30 frames per second.
 Naturally, at the same time, autofocus, all expoautomatics, and the stabilization system fully preserve the work.

 There are no log gamma profiles, but there is a low-contrast Flat color profile, convenient for post-production.
-It is possible to shoot with10-bit and 4:2:0.
+It is possible to shoot with 10-bit and 4:2:0.

 If we talk about 4K, then the camera is very strong.
 The limit is 4K shooting at 120 fps, naturally with autofocus.
 10-bit is also supported.